Deadline For Vehicle Token Tax Extended Till November 30 - UrduPoint

 An online interface, he said had also been setup between the Pakistan Post and the Excise and Taxation department, for collection of token tax of vehicles having Smart Card registration book.

-The appalents could submit their token to the authorized Pakistan Post 's offices located in various sectors of the city including, F-8 Markaz, G-9 Markaz, I-10/4, G-8, G-10 Markaz, F-6 and G-6.
+The appellants could submit their token to the authorized Pakistan Post 's offices located in various sectors of the city including, F-8 Markaz, G-9 Markaz, I-10/4, G-8, G-10 Markaz, F-6 and G-6.